insyncsolutions/appseconnectdocs/_posts/Deployment/Repository Lookup/2022-03-28-Lookup-repository-masterdata.md

         identifier: lookuprepoprocessflow
 ---

-Repositories in APPSeCONNECT provides the user to create and manage Lookups in form of reefrence tables for the organisation.
+Repositories in APPSeCONNECT provides the user to create and manage Lookups in form of reference tables for the organisation.
 Lookups enables the user to provide specific values to the application integration, such that when the source and destination application is integrated, the value in source application can easily be integrated with its value in destination application, corresponding